tsuru/tsuru/docs/why.rst

 -----------------------

 One of Tsuru main goals is to be easily extensible.
 The platform is one great example of accomplishment on that.
-Tsuru platforms works slightly different for each provisioner. `Juju <https://juju.ubuntu.com/>`_ and `LXC <http://lxc.sourceforge.net/>`_ provisioners have exactly the same scripts for platform provisioning (except for logging, the juju charms use juju-log commands, the LXC don't), you can find the scripts on our `charms repository <https://github.com/globocom/charms>`_, Juju charms are on branch master and LXC on the lxc branch.
+Tsuru platforms works slightly different for each provisioner. `Juju <https://juju.ubuntu.com/>`_ use `charms` for platform provisioning you can find the scripts on our `charms repository <https://github.com/globocom/charms>`_.
 The `Docker <http://www.docker.io/>`_ provisioner is a bit different, it has an specific image for each platform, if one wants to create a new platform, just extend tsuru/base image and follow the directory tree structure, the scripts and Dockerfile for our existing platforms images can be found on our `images repository <https://github.com/flaviamissi/basebuilder>`_

 Services Creation and Extension
 -------------------------------